chafiq1992/whatsapp-last/README.md

 `asyncpg` to communicate with PostgreSQL.

 Uploaded media files can be stored in an S3 bucket by setting the `MEDIA_BUCKET` variable to your bucket name.
+Optional variables allow customizing the connection and public URLs:

+* `MEDIA_ENDPOINT` - custom endpoint passed to `boto3.client`
+* `MEDIA_URL_BASE` - base URL used when constructing links to uploaded media

-If configured, uploaded media will be copied to the bucket and served from its public URL.
+AWS credentials must be available for the upload (for example via `AWS_ACCESS_KEY_ID`/`AWS_SECRET_ACCESS_KEY` or an IAM role).
+If configured, uploaded media will be copied to the bucket and served from the URL derived from `MEDIA_URL_BASE` or the default S3 domain.

 When deploying to providers with ephemeral filesystems, point the `DB_PATH` environment variable at a location backed by a persistent volume so that chat